Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 Improved Time-to-Market

-• By optimizing processes based on data-driven insights from DORA metrics, organizations can significantly reduce the time it takes to deliver software to production.
+• By optimizing processes based on data-driven insights from DORA metrics, engineering teams can significantly reduce the time it takes to deliver software to production.

 • This faster time-to-market allows organizations to respond rapidly to changing market demands and opportunities, giving them a competitive edge.